Russian corvette Gromkiy: Construction and career

 Gromkiy was laid down on 17 February 2012, and launched on 28 July 2017 by Amur Shipyard in Komsomolsk.
 On February 7, 2018, the ship's readiness was 84%.
 At the end of May, the crew arrived at the Amur shipyard.
 In June, the occupation of the ship was started to ensure its sea trials and acceptance of the ship from the shipbuilder.
 In August, he was transferred to Vladivostok for testing.
 She was commissioned on 25 December 2018.

 On 15 November 2019, Gromkiy conducted a live fire test in the Sea of Japan.

 Between 3 and 10 June 2022, Gromkiy, along with destroyer Admiral Panteleyev, corvettes Sovershennyy, Aldar Tsydenzhapov and intelligence ship Marshal Krylov, took part in naval exercises in the Pacific Ocean.
 More than 40 warships and support vessels, as well as around 20 aircraft, were involved in the exercises.

 In October 2024, corvettes Gromkiy, Aldar Tsydenzhapov and Rezkiy docked at Swettenham Pier in George Town, the capital city of the Malaysian state of Penang, where the crews attended a ceremony to commemorate the 110th anniversary of the Battle of Penang.

-The ship remained active as of 2025.
+Later on November 4 to November 8, 2024, Gromkiy would participate in Orruda 2024 exercise in Surabaya between Russia and Indonesia alongside other Russian corvettes being RF Aldar Tsydenzhapov and RF Soversheny while Indonesia sent the frigate KRI I Gusti Ngurah Rai-332 and the corvette KRI Frans Kaisiepo-368.
+The ship remained active as of 2025 and 2026.